2. User interfaces

 option.
 SPPAS will search for the appropriate file from the given file

 name.
-For example, the next commands will proccess the same:
+For example, all the next commands will process the same:

 python .\sppas\bin\intsint.py -I .\samples\samples-eng\ENG_M15_ENG_T02.wav